When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 The Chocolate Game

-Materials: Large bar of chocolate, knife and fork, gloves, hat, scarf, and a die.
+Materials: A large chocolate bar, knife, fork, winter gloves, hat, scarf, and a die.

 Instructions:

-4. If they get a six, they go to the center of the circle, put on the hat, scarf, and gloves, and start eating the chocolate with the knife and fork.
+3. If you roll a six, run to the center, put on the hat, scarf, and gloves, and try to eat the chocolate using only the knife and fork.

 Variations: